Fylhan/posibrain/README.md

 - [██▒▒ 50%] Manage several charsets, not only UTF-8.
 Knowledge loading/storing should be good (to be checked), but bot reply charset is not done yet.
 - [███▒ 75%] Check and improve folder structure.
 Currently: src/Posibrain, app/brains
 - [███▒ 85%] Add command line support: discussion mode, submit one sentance, list bots and positrons.
 More to come!
+- [███▒ 75%] Add REST API: submit one sentance, list bots and positrons.
+More to come!
-- [█▒▒▒ 25%] Plugin management (to modify a bot behaviour.
+- [██▒▒ 50%] Plugin management (to modify a bot behaviour.
 E.g. search a link in a Shaarli...).
 A plugin is called a "Positron" and must be a class extending Posibrain\Positron\Positron and with a class name finished by "Positron".
-- [▒▒▒▒ 0% ] Add REST API
-- [▒▒▒▒ 0% ] Create an interactive tchat example
+- [████100%] Create an interactive tchat example
-- [▒▒▒▒ 0% ] Add proper documentation
+- [█▒▒▒ 10%] Add proper documentation
 - [████100%] Add unit test engine: PHPUnit
 - [█▒▒▒ 10%] Add more unit tests
 - [█▒▒▒ 10%] Update the first brain's knowledge